yanicksenn/unity-package-template-wizard/README.md

   |--- README.md
 ```

-I recommend initialising a local git repository inside the newly created package folder and pushing it to a public repository which will allow you to distribute your package through the internet.
+I recommend initialising a local git repository inside the newly created package folder and pushing it to a public repository.
+Thus allowing you to import your package by simply passing the git url into the unity package manager.

 ## References